 An Port

-In June, I visited An Port in County Donegal, and on arrival, it felt as if I had reached the end of the world.
-As this wasn’t my first visit, I knew what to expect, but I was still deeply impressed by the remoteness.
-Since the mid-19th century, when people left An Port to escape famine, nature has set the tone.
-Derelict houses, a thatched shed and lots of sheep provided plenty of photo opportunities already along the way, and it felt as if the journey had taken much longer than it actually did.
+When I arrived at An Port in County Donegal in June, it felt as though I had reached the end of the world.
+This was not my first visit, so I knew perfectly well what to expect, and yet the remoteness struck me deeply all over again.
+Since the mid-nineteenth century, when people left An Port to escape famine, nature has been setting the tone here.
+All along the road in, a succession of photogenic subjects had already been presenting themselves: ruined stone walls, a thatched shed and any number of sheep, giving the journey a sense of having taken far longer than it actually had.

 Location